Ecovative Design: Other uses

 A mushroom figurine grown by Ecovative stands against a material panel.

 Ecovative offer a 'Grow-it-yourself' kit allowing people to create mushroom materials themselves, used to create products including lamp shades.
 These can be ordered through their mycelium supply website www.grow.bio.

 Working with the University of Aachen, Dutch designer Eric Klarenbeek used 3D printing technology to gown a chair without using plastic, metal or wood.

 Media

 Popular Science featured the composite insulation in its 2009 Invention Awards.
 A season six episode of CSI: New York, also featured the insulation as lab technicians tested the materials' flame resistant properties after finding particles on a victim's clothing.
 Packaging World magazine featured Ecovative on its July 2011 cover, suggesting that the company is poised to "be a game changer in various industries."
 The World Economic Forum also recognized Ecovative as a Technology Pioneer in 2011.
 Additionally, the founders were featured on the PBS show, Biz Kid$, in episode 209, "The Green Economy & You."

-Since 2019 Ecovative has been feature in the Histoy of the Future on PBS - Season1 Episode 2, Merlin Sheldrakes book Entangled Life, as well as the documentary Web of Life.
+Since 2019 Ecovative has been feature in the History of the Future on PBS - Season 1 Episode 2, Merlin Sheldrakes book Entangled Life, as well as the documentary Web of Life.